Snowpark Container Services: Working with services

 Upon receiving the request, Snowflake redeploys the service using the new code.

-But if you call ALTER SERVICE … <fromSpecification>, that triggers Snowflake to use the latest version in the repository for that image.
+But when you call ALTER SERVICE … <fromSpecification>, Snowflake uses the latest version in the repository for that image.

 spec: